 Remember to do a little each day so your child does not get overwhelmed and give your child breaks to engage in an activity of his choice after studying for a certain about of time.

 Thank you for visiting educationandbehavior.com.
 We provide free academic, behavioral, and social-emotional support for children!
-Browse our topics from the navigation bar above.
+Browse our topics from the menu button at the top left of the page!
 Follow us on Facebook!